-Plenty of business cards offer generous introductory APRs on new purchases, balance transfers or both.
+Plenty of business cards offer generous introductory APRs on new purchases, offering increased payment flexibility for small business owners.
 Here are some of our favorites.

 Choosing a card with an introductory APR can be a great move for a small business or even a startup business.
 You can pay off large purchases over time without worrying about accruing interest – allowing you to truly invest in your business.

 Here are some of the best business credit cards with an intro APR.